 Likewise, Poveda clearly saw the role of women in a similar light.
-His initiative was wholly new in the field of Catholic social thought: to educate and train lay teachers to work in an official capacity in state-run structures; and, moreover, to organize them to help one another, to engage in ongoing training in new pedagogical methods, to provide them with the kind of thorough-going professional and Christian formation that would enable them, using both science and doctrine, to change the face of Spain.
+His initiative was wholly new in the field of Catholic social thought: to educate and train lay teachers to work in an official capacity in state-run structures, and, moreover, to organize them to help one another, to engage in ongoing training in new pedagogical methods, to provide them with the kind of thoroughgoing professional and Christian formation that would enable them, using both science and doctrine, to change the face of Spain.
 Such a new approach called for equally new ground, virgin territory.
 In their personal, often lonely, struggles, women were well placed to progress in knowledge.
-Poveda worked first and principally with female teachers, but his overriding objective was higher education (Pego, 2006, 241, 249-255; González, 2006, 138; Velázquez, 1987, 13-16; Velázquez, 1996, 88-89).
+Poveda worked first and principally with female teachers, but his overriding objective was higher education (González 2006: 138; Pego 2006: 241, 249-255; Velázquez 1987: 13-16; Velázquez 1996: 88-89) 2.
 Also pertinent in this regard was the Council's establishment of the School of Higher Studies in Teaching in Madrid in 1909, the most modern and best equipped educational center in Spain at that time, generally described as a university-level institution.
-Indeed, given that it was more difficult to register in the School than in any other university faculty, its real standing may well have been higher still.
+Indeed, given that it was more difficult to register in the school than in any other university faculty, the school's real standing may well have been higher still.